Learning-and-Intelligent-Systems/kitchen-worlds/README.md

 In order to be lightweight, some functions in this repo is copied from the work of other LIS members instead of added as part of their original submodules:

 * the [pybullet_tools](https://github.com/caelan/pybullet-planning/tree/master/pybullet_tools) package is a subset of tools developed by Caelan Garret

+All the object models and urdf files are downloaded for free from the following sources:

-* most object models are downloaded from [PartNet Mobility dataset](https://sapien.ucsd.edu/browse) (Mo, Kaichun, et al. "Partnet: A large-scale benchmark for fine-grained and hierarchical part-level 3d object understanding." *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition*.
+* most articulated object models are downloaded from [PartNet Mobility dataset](https://sapien.ucsd.edu/browse) (Mo, Kaichun, et al. "Partnet: A large-scale benchmark for fine-grained and hierarchical part-level 3d object understanding." *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition*.
 2019.)
+* most kitchen object models are downloaded from [Free3D](https://free3d.com/3d-models/food).